 “The only good Indian is a dead Indian.”

-Philip Henry Sheridan, a career United States Army officer and a Union general in the Civil War, Sheridan’s career was noted for his rapid rise to major general and his close association with Lieutenant General Ulysses S. Grant, who transferred Sheridan from command of an infantry division in the Western Theater to lead the Cavalry Corps of the Army of the Potomac in the East.
+Philip Henry Sheridan, a career United States Army officer and a Union general in the Civil War.
+Sheridan’s career was noted for his rapid rise to major general and his close association with Lieutenant General Ulysses S. Grant, who transferred Sheridan from command of an infantry division in the Western Theater to lead the Cavalry Corps of the Army of the Potomac in the East.
 In 1864, he defeated Confederate forces in the Shenandoah Valley.
 His destruction of the economic infrastructure of the Valley, called “The Burning” by residents, was one of the first uses of scorched earth tactics in the war.
 In 1865, his cavalry pursued General Robert E. Lee and was instrumental in forcing the Confederate leader’s surrender at Appomattox.
 Later, he became involved in the Indian Wars of the West, tarnishing his reputation with some historians, who have accused him of racism.

-The third of six children by John and Mary Meenagh Sheridan, Philip was born in Albany, New York on March 6, 1831.
+The third of six children by John and Mary Meenagh Sheridan, Philip was born in Albany, New York, on March 6, 1831.
 Later, his family moved to Ohio.
-As a boy, he worked in a general store and in 1848, obtained an appointment to the United States Military Academy from one of his customers.
+As a boy, he worked in a general store and, in 1848, obtained an appointment to the United States Military Academy from one of his customers.
 “Little Phil,” as he was called due to his short stature of just 5 feet 4 inches, did not do well at West Point, failing in mathematics, described as having a “poor attitude,” and once, suspended for fighting.
 However, he graduated in 1853 and was commissioned as a brevet second lieutenant, assigned to the 1st U.S. Infantry at Fort Duncan, Texas.
-Over the next several years he worked at a number of posts in the West before being promoted to a first lieutenant in March 1861, just before the Civil War.
+Over the next several years, he worked at several posts in the West before being promoted to a first lieutenant in March 1861, just before the Civil War.
 He was promoted again to Captain in May, just after the war began.